Not all affiliate marketing tips and tricks will increase your online revenue.

-- Get a great blog hosting – the quality of your hosting service has a huge impact on your website, so don’t underestimate it.
+- Get great blog hosting – the quality of your hosting service has an impact on your website, so don’t underestimate it.

 - Have a mobile-responsive theme – because most of the Internet users are browsing on their mobile devices.

-- Avoid pop-ups – at least, don’t place your most important affiliate campaign within a pop-up!
+- Avoid pop-ups – at least, don’t place your main affiliate campaign in it.

 - Cloak your affiliate links – that will make them pretty and easy on the eyes!